FingertechSuporte4/BiometricServiceAPI/README.md

     "fingers-registered": 1,
     "template": "AAAAAZCXZDSfe34t4f//...",  <------- fingerprint hash
     "fingers-id": [ 1, 6 ], <------- 1 to 5 - right thumb to right pinky: 6 to 10 - left thumb to left pinky
-    "success": true
+    "quality-FIR": 100, <------- quality value of the fingerprint data with a scale of 0 to 100 "success": true
 }
 ```